williamking1221/201-Projects/README.md

 ## Developing, Running, Testing Code

 You're given the outline of a class `CelestialBody` with stub or missing methods and a constructor.
 You'll add code so that the class `CelestialBody.java` works as described below.
 This class represents a celestial body such as a planet or a sun.
-You'll implement [a constructor, methods to get the state of a `CelestialBody` (getters)](#instance-variables-constructors-getters), Getters, and [methods that determine the interactions between `CelestialBody` objects due to gravitational forces](#writing-the-methods).
+You'll implement [a constructor, methods to get the state of a `CelestialBody` (getters)](#instance-variables-constructors-getters) and [methods that determine the interactions between `CelestialBody` objects due to gravitational forces](#writing-the-methods).

 Finally, you will create a class `NBody.java` that drives a simulation between planets, suns, and celestial bodies interacting.
 This class will read a file of data that specifies the initial positions and masses of the bodies and then simulates their interaction over a set time period.
 The simulation will also animate the interactions between the bodies.